 Determine Daily Calorie Deficit

-You’ve heard it before, but it's true that the only way to lose weight is to consume fewer calories than you burn.
+You’ve heard it before, but the complexities of weight loss really do boil down to consuming fewer calories than you burn.
 Creating this type of calorie deficit forces your body to burn stored fat for energy.
-The first step toward weight loss -- figuring out how many calories you’ll need to eliminate -- begins by determining the number of calories it takes to maintain your current weight.
+The first step toward weight loss begins by determining the number of calories it takes to maintain your current weight.

 You’ll need to eliminate 3,500 calories to lose 1 pound of weight, so dropping 15 pounds requires a huge 52,500-calorie deficit.
-If you plan on 30 days in one month, you’ll need to subtract 1,750 calories from your daily diet -- every day, without fail -- for 30 days to lose 15 pounds in one month.
+This amounts to a deficit of about 1, 750 calories per day, every day, for 30 days.

 If your calorie level after you subtract the 1,750 is below those minimum numbers, then you should not lose weight at the rate of 15 pounds in one month.
 Lower calorie levels don't provide enough food for you to get optimal amounts of nutrients.
 Plus, when you consume too few calories, your metabolism slows to a crawl, which ruins your weight loss efforts.